sovietscout/global-development-analysis/README.md

 # Prosperity and Parity: A Global Development Trajectories Analysis

 ## Introduction
-This project, titled _Prosperity and Parity_, explores the relationship between economic growth, income inequality, and poverty reduction across 77 countries from 1980 to 2020.
+This project, completed as part of a college course in Development Economics (ECON05C12), explores the relationship between economic growth, income inequality, and poverty reduction across 77 countries from 1980 to 2020.
 Using data from the World Bank's World Development Indicators and the Poverty and Inequality Platform, we analyze income mobility, growth incidence curves, and the effectiveness of economic growth in reducing poverty.
 The study incorporates methodologies such as **Dollar-Kraay regressions**, the **Kuznets Curve hypothesis**, and **Growth Incidence Curves (GICs)** to provide insights into the inclusivity of growth and its impact on disadvantaged populations.

 ## Motivation